-F. What information sharing conducted by the IT system?
-A general description of the modules and subsystems, where relevant, and their functions.
+E. What information sharing is conducted by the IT system?
+A general description of the modules and components, where relevant, and their functions.

 Information sharing will be conducted with researcher- and analyst-directed file shares and tables and temporary individual tenants built for individual research projects, both of which will house PII/PHI data.
 Specific PII/PHI data elements will vary based on research being performed.
-At this time, PII/PHI data cannot be identified as this will be researcher and analyst-directed.
+RASP Platform abides by all HIPAA compliance when it comes to PII/PHI within our environment.
+We follow the principal of least privileged (only granting access to those that need it), follow best practices in data encryption at rest and in-transit to protect PII/PHI data.
+Most RASP research projects do not use PII, but instead rely on PHI to conduct medical research.